poviolabs/Lingua/README.md

 6. Click on "ENABLE" to enable the Google Sheets API for your project.

-7. After the API is enabled, go back to the "APIs & Services" > "Dashboard" page.
+7. After the API is enabled, go back to the "APIs & Services" > "Credendtials" page.

 8. Click on "CREATE CREDENTIALS" at the top of the page.

-9. In the "Which API are you using?" dropdown, select "Google Sheets API."
+9. In the dropdown, select "API key"

-10. In the "Where will you be calling the API from?" dropdown, select "Other non-UI (e.g., cron job, daemon)."

-11. In the "What data will you be accessing?" section, select "Public data."

-12. Click on "What credentials do I need?"

-13. You'll be presented with an API key.
-Click on "Copy" to copy the key to your clipboard.
-Store this key securely, as you'll need it to access the Google Sheets API in your application.

-Make sure to replace the existing API key in your application with the newly generated one.
-Also, ensure that the Google Sheet you're trying to access has its sharing settings configured to allow access to anyone with the link.
-You can do this by clicking on "Share" in the upper right corner of the Google Sheet and selecting "Anyone with the link."
+Wait a bit until the key is generated and an information modal with the message `API key created` will be shown.

 ## 2. Configuration file